 Academic Advising is by appointment only.
-Students can schedule appointments online through the My NWACC Connection.
-For more information, please visit https://www.nwacc.edu/enrollment/advising/default.aspx, or contact the Academic Advising Center at 479-986-4008 or the Washington County Campus (WCC) at 479-936-5131.
+Students can schedule appointments online.

+For more information, refer to NWACC Academic Advising, or contact the Academic Advising at (479) 986-4000.

-New Student Orientation
+NEW STUDENT ORIENTATION

 All first-time degree or certificate seeking students must complete Orientation.
 In order to register for orientation, students must have been accepted and have submitted complete ACT or placement test scores.
 Orientation is designed to provide students with important information and concepts to help them succeed in college.